How to Foreign Register in Virginia

 Registering to do business in Virginia as a Corporation requires two main steps:

-1. Completing Virginia’s Foreign Registration filing (Form SC759/921) and providing certified Articles of Incorporation
+1. Completing Virginia’s foreign registration filing and providing certified Articles of Incorporation

-For example, if you have millions of authorized shares outstanding (common for Venture-backed companies), you will owe the maximum Entrance fee of $2,525, and a $1,700 Annual Registration Fee each year thereafter.
+For example, if you have millions of authorized shares outstanding (common for venture-backed companies), you will owe:

-Virginia’s Foreign Registration for Corporations is called Form SCC759/921 - Application for Certificate of Authority to Transact Business in Virginia.
+Virginia’s Foreign Registration for Corporations is called Form SCC759/921 (Application for Certificate of Authority to Transact Business in Virginia).
+This process is governed by Virginia Code §13.1-759

 When filing it, you must also provide:

-Otherwise, it can be submitted directly to Virginia online or via paper form.
+Filing can be submitted online through Virginia's Clerk's Information System (CIS) or via paper form.

-When a Foreign Corporation (a corporation domestically registered outside of Virginia, e.g. Delaware) with stock registers to do business in Virginia by filing Form SC759/921, it must pay an Entrance Fee.
+When a foreign corporation (a corporation domestically registered outside of Virginia, e.g., Delaware) with stock registers to do business in Virginia, it must pay an entrance fee.

-The Entrance Fee is determined by the number of Authorized Shares the Corporation has (based on this schedule), and ranges from $75 to $2,525.
+The Entrance Fee is determined by the number of Authorized Shares the Corporation has (based on Virginia’s schedule), and ranges from $75 to $2,525.

 Companies with over 1 million shares outstanding will pay the maximum fee of $2,525.